You can use TrendMiner to automatically monitor 24/7 for specific conditions and patterns in the background.

 Indication of new results

-New, unseen monitor results will be indicated with a blue number indicator above the Monitoring tab.
+New, unseen monitor results will be indicated with a green number indicator above the Monitoring tab.
 On opening the monitor tab, new results per monitor will be highlighted next to the name of the monitor.
-When reviewing the monitor result table, the unseen results will be highlighted with a blue background.
+When reviewing the monitor result table, the unseen results will be highlighted with a green background.